Many organizations incorrectly assume that a team of security experts can protect the other 99% of the company’s workforce.

 But in reality, it’s the daily informed decision making of all employees that makes the security posture of an enterprise.

-Security awareness as a concept aims at employees knowing about these procedures, rules, and touchpoints with the security experts.
+Awareness as a concept aims at employees knowing about procedures, rules, and touchpoints with the security experts.

 Security culture, however, goes beyond that and emphasizes a healthy mix of knowledge and follow-through by all members of an organization.